j0hnbarbosa/RO_wmtc-/README.md

 # RO_wmtc-
 Ragnarok Online - what miss to collect

-To execute it use:
+# To execute it use:

 git clone

-# Open the terminal inside the directory of RO_wmtc an run
+# Open the terminal inside the directory of RO_wmtc and run

 npm install